HusenjanDev/Quartz/content/Documents/0030 Troubleshooting DSCMDREG.md

                Device Name : Norway-PC001.int.husenjan.com
 ```

+All the information shown with the `dsregcmd` command can be useful to troubleshoot the issue that is occurring in our environment but the user has to be technical.

+## Leaving & Joining

-In some circumstances the device might need to be unjoined and rejoined from Microsoft Entra ID environment because a Windows update broke the configurations.
-Here are the commands which will allow us to perform a unjoin and rejoin on a device.
+In some circumstances the device might need to be unjoined and rejoined from Microsoft Entra ID environment because a Windows Update or something may have modified or deleted the registry keys.

 ```powershell
 # Unjoins the device from Microsoft Entra ID